-- Software Development The board comes pre-loaded with a modified version of Red Hat, Inc.'s RedBoot\ embedded bootstrap and debug environment (this is often referred to as a "bootloader").
+- Software Development The board comes pre-loaded with a modified version of Red Hat, Inc.'s RedBoot embedded bootstrap and debug environment (this is often referred to as a "bootloader").
 RedBoot provides a bootstrap environment, including network downloading and debugging.
-It also provides a simple flash file system for boot images. - Software Debug The processor supports source level software debugging through the use of JTAG hardware and either Intel's XDB or Accelerated Technology, Inc.'s Edge\ debugger applications.
-Refer to Appendix E or Appendix F for tutorials on using these tools. - Reference Design This document can also be used as a reference by designers creating boards for custom applications.
-A high level Bill of Materials is included in this document and schematics are available in a separate document on Intel's Web site. - Note: The design for the CRB does not fully comply with the specifications included in the Intel® 81348 I/O Processor or Intel® 81341 and 81342 I/O Processors Design Guide.
-When using the CRB as a reference design, specifications in the Design Guide take precedence over anything included in the schematics.
+It also provides a simple flash file system for boot images. - Software Debug The 8134x processor supports source level software debugging through the use of JTAG hardware and either Intel's XDB or Accelerated Technology, Inc.'s Edge debugger applications.
+See Appendix E or Appendix F for tutorials on using these tools. - Reference Design This document can also be used as a reference by designers creating boards for custom applications.
+A high level Bill of Materials is included in this document and schematics are available in a separate document on Intel's Web site. - Note: The design for the External Storage Design CRB does not fully comply with the specifications included in the product Design Guides.
+When using the CRB as a reference design, specifications in the Design Guide take precedence over anything included in the External Storage Design CRB schematics.